isabella232/kube-saml-collector/README.md

     	log to standard error instead of files -metrics-listen string
-    	The $IP:$PORT address to listen on for metrics requests (default ":8080") -print-only
+    	The $IP:$PORT address to listen on for metrics requests (default ":8080") -namespace string
+    	The kubernetes namespace to scan for metadata.
+Defaults to all namespaces.
+  -print-only
     	Set ./kube-saml-collector to only print out pod URLS that would have been collected -serve-aggregate